garveychan/1up-bouldering/README.md

 - **Heroku** - Container-based Cloud Platform as a Service (PaaS) used to deploy, manage, and scale modern apps.

-## Dataflow Diagrams
+## Data Flow Diagrams

+The following data flow diagrams represent the full app.
+A subset of these diagrams will serve as a reference for the minimum viable product.

-**Level 0 dataflow diagram showing a high level overview of data flow within the app:**
+**Level 0 data flow diagram showing a high level overview of data flow within the app:**

 ![Dataflow diagram level 0](./docs/diagrams/DFD_Level0_1UPBouldering_17Jul2021.png)

-**Level 1 dataflow diagrams showing the data flow for each process within the app:**
+**Level 1 data flow diagrams showing the data flow for each process within the app:**

 Member Onboarding:
 ![Dataflow diagram level 1](./docs/diagrams/DFD_Level1_P1_MemberOnboarding_15Jul2021.png)